 What is the AVODAH Fellowship?

-The AVODAH Fellowship is a new program for Jewish early career professionals working to alleviate poverty in the United States, currently based in New York City.
-Based on a curriculum grounded in Jewish thought and learning, the AVODAH Fellowship will provide mentorship, training, community, and networking opportunities to support young Jewish professionals engaged in the antipoverty field, while integrating participants into AVODAH’s extensive alumni network of social justice leaders throughout the country.
-The 2014-2015 Cohort of the AVODAH Fellowship begins in September of 2014 and is a nine month program.
+The Fellowship is a program for early-career Jewish professionals and volunteers working on domestic social and economic issues, currently based in New York City.
+Based on a curriculum grounded in Jewish thought and learning, we provide mentorship, training, community, and networking opportunities to support participants, while integrating them into AVODAH’s extensive alumni network of social justice leaders throughout the country.

 Why the AVODAH Fellowship?